From carrier command to electric vehicles

 Jennifer graduated in business and gained an MA in International Management from Heriot-Watt University prior to joining BVT Surface Fleet, and then BAE Surface Ships.
 She subsequently also worked for engineering services firm WSP Parsons Brinckerhoff as a project manager.

-She enjoys the hands-on approach, which contrasts with working for BAE Systems, one of the country’s biggest
+She enjoys the hands-on approach, which contrasts with working for BAE Systems, one of the country’s biggest defence companies.

-The automotive industry poses different challenges, Jennifer points out, including the speed of development
+The automotive industry poses different challenges, Jennifer points out, including the speed of development and manufacturing.

 “You can work on some marine projects for your entire career, because of the length of time it takes to design and manufacture components for a ship – and the length of time they are in service.
 There is more urgency at Hyperdrive.”